odtheking/Odin/README.md

+Odin is a forge mod for Hypixel Skyblock for the minecraft version 1.8.9 The mod contains 2 versions which are 2 separate builds meaning each version has its own separate code (Using Gradle MultiProject)

+To open the main menu use '/od', '/odin' or '/odinclient' in chat.
+For extensive command help use '/od help' in chat.

+Suggestions and bug reports are welcome, please use the [Discord](https://discord.gg/2nCbC9hkxT) for that.
+For an organized feature list check the website [here](https://odtheking.github.io/OdinClient/)

 Category: Dungeon
 - Teammate Highlight: Enhances visibility of your dungeon teammates and their name tags.
 - Terracotta Timer: Displays the time until the terracotta spawns.